 chickenpox or shingles

-Some medicines may interact with azathioprine.
+Some medicines and azathioprine may interfere with each other.
 These include:

 penicillamine, used in the treatment of rheumatoid arthritis

-captopril, used in the treatment of high blood pressure and heart failure
+captopril, used in high blood pressure and heart failure

 indomethacin, used as a painkiller and anti-inflammatory